-The WBF Disciplinary Code was initially approved by the WBF Executive Council at its Meetings in October 2011.
+The Code was initially approved by the WBF Executive Council at its Meetings in October 2011.

 In accordance with the sporting ideals and precepts of the Olympic Charter, the World Bridge Federation expects its affiliated NBOs and their members to respect the principles of ethics and good conduct.
-In view of these principles, the Constitution prohibits political, religious or racial discrimination and any violation of human rights by the National Bridge Organizations (“NBOs”).
+In view of these principles, the WBF Statutes prohibit political, religious or racial discrimination and any violation of human rights by the National Bridge Organizations (“NBOs”).